Undivided Resources

 She continues, “The ideal is no wrong door.
 And that’s what we’ve worked on with our local partnership agreements with Regional Centers and local educational agencies to really do cross-training with other organizations, so they know how to make these referrals.”

 As many parents in our community know, the ideal and the reality do not always match up when it comes to our schools.
 Our advice, based on the experience that families have had trying to access DOR services, is to ask for the DOR representative assigned to your child’s school — and if you do happen to hit a “wrong door,” keep trying other doors.
-Make sure you are clear about which services you are requesting: pre-employment transition services or vocational rehabilitation services for adults.
 The DOR has excellent services to assist both youth and adults with disabilities in working toward meaningful careers.

 Accessing DOR services in adulthood

-After leaving school, services from the DOR look different from student services.
-Individuals with disabilities who are no longer served by the school district can enter the Vocational Rehab program where they can continue to receive employment assistance such as a paid internship with DOR (DOR pays the wages) or funding for postsecondary education expenses (if it is part of your individual employment plan).
+Individuals with disabilities who are no longer served by the school district but are eligible for DOR vocational rehab services can continue to receive employment assistance such as a paid internship with DOR (DOR pays the wages or partners with a vendor in the community) or funding for postsecondary education expenses as part of their individual employment plan.

 DOR does not provide an ongoing aide or a job coach.
 Regional Center can provide supported employment coaches, tailored day services, adaptive skills teachers, and community integrators (under the Self-Determination Program).
 The DOR will work with the individual’s Regional Center (including SDP if applicable) to fund these services.

-Note that a job coach from Regional Center is not an aide; they typically try to fade the coach after eight weeks to three months.
-Adults are expected to be independent for much of the day.
+Note that a job coach from Regional Center is not an aide; the DOR will typically try to fade the coach within six months.
+Adults are expected to be independent for much of the day, so Regional Centers typically only provide a job coach for up to 25% of the day.

 Contents